joedwards32/python-caesar/README.md

 Known limitations/opportunities for improvement:

 * Brute forcing of large inputs is currently very inefficient.
-Caesar ciphers can be trivially broken with only a few lines of input.
+Caesar ciphers can be trivially broken with only a single line of input.
 Using a generator function to itterate over an increasing amount of input until the cipher is solved would be better.

 ## Testing